Clients. How to use Mostro

 The available Mostro clients so far are:

-Each client has particular features, so users can choose which one to use based on their preferences and switch between them as they see fit.
+Each client has particular features, so users can choose which one to use according to their interests and switch between them when they consider it convenient.
 The clients are responsible for creating, storing, and managing their users' Nostr keys.
 To learn how clients handle user privacy, read here.

 Although some clients are already operational, they are under constant development, with new features being implemented, UX improvements, bug fixes, etc. You may encounter bugs; if this happens, please report them, your feedback is very important.

-Note: Two users using different Mostro clients can exchange sats; however, for direct communication between them, they should consider what type of messages their respective clients accept.
-For this type of communication, all Mostro clients must use messages encrypted with the NIP-44 algorithm.
-However, if a client has not yet implemented it, its users will not be able to view messages sent from a client that has.
-A similar situation may occur with other functionalities.
+Note: Two users using different Mostro clients can exchange sats; however, for direct communication between them, they must take into account what type of messages their respective clients accept.
+Clients must implement this peer-to-peer chat but if a client has not yet implemented it, its users will not be able to view messages sent from a client that has implemented it.
+Similarly, this could occur with other functionalities.
 Developers of each client make their best effort to update them as soon as possible.

 Mostro is a FOSS project, so anyone interested can create a client to interact with it.
 We encourage you to develop your own client or collaborate on the development of existing ones to enhance the experience of P2P Bitcoin exchanges without KYC on Nostr!